darlal/obsidian-switcher-plus/README.md

 ## Run Commands

 View, search, and run Obsidian commands quickly using the default `>` command.
+When there is no search text, the suggestion list will display the list of pinned commands, followed by a list of commands that were recently executed.
+When there are no pinned commands and no recently executed commands, then all commands are displayed initially.
+When there is search text, the suggestion list will only display commands that matched the search text.

 ### Command configuration